 - [INCEPTION MODE, 3D FANTASY, ROTATING COMPLETE 360°] --- As it can rotate a complete 360° (Paning 600° / Rolling 320° / Tilting 320°), the iSteady Mobile Plus can make a 3D fantasy HD video, like the film "Inception".
 We called it "Inception Mode".

-- [SPORT MODE BY TRIGGER BUTTON] --- It enable the motor to increase the power and react by the corresponding movement quickly and its fast following speed allow to capture the best moment and create transition effects without any post production.ertical.
-Control the shooting angle by touching sensitive 4-way joystick.
+- [SPORT MODE or PHONE GO MODE BY TRIGGER BUTTON] --- It enables the motor to increase the power and react by the corresponding movement quickly and its fast following speed allows to capture the best moment, Just long tap the trigger button, the iSteady Mobile Plus will enter into the sports mode (Phone go mode).

-- [12HOUR BIG BUILD-IN BATTERY & MUST KNOW] --- Support 12 hour working, and can be the power-bank to charge for your smartphone anytime.
+- [12HOUR BIG BUILD-IN BATTERY & MUST KNOW] ---This 3 Axis Phone Stabilizer supports 12 hours working, and can be the power-bank to charge for your smartphone anytime.
 And before turning on, please balance it and install your phone on.
 This is very very important to protect the gimbal.

 Looking for a gimbal for your iPhone?
 Check out my list of recommended gimbals for iPhone.